 February 1st 2020 – By: William Larsen – Civilians News – “News For All Views” – Why 1500 Meters Is The “Crown Jewel” Of The Olympic Games –

-I like running but it hurts….
-Nevertheless, on most Wednesdays, I like to go out onto the local track and masochistically tire myself, which is basically my repentance for a week’s worth of typing and sitting idly by my desk.
+I like running, although it hurts.
+Nevertheless, on most Wednesdays I masochistically tire myself as repentance for a week’s worth of typing and sitting idly by my desk.

 Do I enjoy it?
 That’s difficult to answer, however, I usually run 3-4 times a month… and every-time that I do….
-I push myself outside of my comfort zone (often considerably).
+I push myself beyond my comfort zone (often considerably).

 6’36, 7’05, 7’26, 5’57, 6’43, are what my month’s typically look like.

-However, this has led me to take an interest in the sciences behind running and speed/endurance.
+Now, this has led me to take an interest in the science behind running and speed/endurance, as well.

-I truly love the sport of running because tall runners have a slight advantage but not a considerable advantage, which means that for the most part… I believe running is a fairly unbiased assessment of an individual’s heart and fortitude, as well as people’s discipline and determination.
-Body type isn’t as damning a factor in distance running… as it is in basketball, I should say.
+I truly love the sport of running because tall runners have a slight advantage but not a considerable advantage, which means that for the most part… I believe that running is a fairly unbiased assessment of the individual’s heart and fortitude, as well as people’s discipline and determination.
+Or, I should say, body type isn’t as damning a factor in distance running… whereas most sports favor genetics.

-Nevertheless…… I ran similarly average times growing up and I often found myself getting lapped by the field, during my youth track meets. (*Don’t worry kid, it turns out 6’30 really isn’t that bad.)
+Nevertheless…… I ran similarly average times growing up and I was often lapped by the field, during my youth track meets. (*Don’t worry kid, it turns out that 6’30 really isn’t that bad.)

-I finished dead last in High School track a dozen times and embarrassingly crossed the finish line last… I remember that I would get lapped while running a 6’15 mile and one of my friend’s would run a 4’15… but what’s truly funny about that is…. a 6’15 mile is practically superior to 95% of runners over the age of 30, today.
-Furthermore, according to the military fitness examination, I believe it’s something like 90% of runners in the military over the age of 32, cannot break 6 minutes in the mile.
+I finished dead last in High School track about a dozen times and embarrassingly crossed the finish line last… I remember that I would get lapped while running a 6’15 mile and one of my friend’s would run a 4’15… but what’s truly funny about that is…. a 6’15 mile is practically superior to 95% of runners over the age of 30, today.
+Furthermore, according to the military fitness examination I believe that it’s something like 90% of runners in the military, over the age of 32, cannot break 6 minutes in the mile.
 (Statistical reference link.)

 Which is a funny thing……. because today that 6’15 mile…. is right around the top 10% of runners my age (32+), but amongst young runners, it’s a poor time.

-Although, at least I’m not getting butt implants for attention…..
+Although, at least were not getting butt implants for attention…..